Keep teens from being bored and build memories with these 100 things to do at a sleepover. Your best slumber party awaits!

 1. Make (Safe) Raw Cookie Dough Batter to Eat

-Here’s a few raw cookie recipes that are safe to eat:
+Here are a few raw cookie recipes that are safe to eat:

 2. Host a Glow-Stick Dinner

-Whatever dinner you’re planning on serving, do it with the lights off…and with glow-in-the-dark bracelets/necklaces to wear.
+One of my favorite slumber party ideas: whatever dinner you’re planning on serving, do it with the lights off…and with glow-in-the-dark bracelets/necklaces to wear.

 3. Watch Old-er High School Movies

 Each generation of teens grows up with their own well-loved high school movies.
-Share your own from your high school days and help your teen to find these movies from generations past that they should watch with their friends.
+Share your own favorite movies from your high school days and help your teen to find these movies from generations past that they should watch with their friends.

 What were the popular movies among teens in the 70s?
 80s?
 90s?
 00s?